 Slab City, also called The Slabs, was born when the U.S. Marine Corps abandoned Fort Dunlap, a military installation near the town of Niland.
 They dismantled the buildings in 1956 but left behind the concrete slabs that served as their foundations.
 Though California officially regained control over the land, it was too remote and inhospitable for the state to really concern itself with.

 But when employees from a chemical company working near Niland found the slabs, they decided it was the perfect spot to erect a temporary settlement close to their job site.
 The small trailers they brought with them became the beginnings of the new community of Slab City.

-Over the next few decades, people from outside the area were drawn to improvised city.
+Over the next few decades, people from outside the area were drawn to the improvised city.
 To this day, the residents remain a motley collection of those with little income, snowbirds, and people looking for a way to live off the grid.

 In this forgotten place, there are no property taxes or utility bills, which makes it ideal for people trying to stretch their pensions or Social Security checks.
 Even today, Slab City's population swells to over 4,000 during the cooler winter months as people come down from as far away as Canada to take advantage of the warmer temperatures and cheap living.

 When the summer heat sets in and temperatures rise to 120 degrees, most return to their homes, leaving a smaller permanent population of about 150.

 Life In California's Sonoran Desert

 Becoming a resident of Slab City is an informal process.
 You simply show up, find a patch of land that no one else has claimed, and set up a trailer, shack, yurt, or truck.

 But living in the community requires a certain degree of self-reliance.